-- heat transfer to neighbouring structures and materials; - \ detection;\ toxicity - the behaviour of those materials and structures in a fire; - the way humans behave and how they will exit the premises.
+- waste and runoff - the way humans behave and how they will exit the premises.

 (1 mark for each correct and completely stated item.
 Maximum of 6 to be graded.
 Total: 6 marks)

 - 8. (a) Identify any two (2) permanent members of the group risk committee that has The responsibilities of recommending risk decisions of an organisation to the Board.
 (2 marks) - (b) It would never be acceptable to take unreasonable risk with the safety of human beings, although an organisation may add their own killer risks to the existing common denominators.
 These risks bring their own challenges to the risk manager which are most likely to have their own special demands.
 State any two (2) of these special demands that are not directly related to the staff members as human beings.
 (4 marks)